Robert Wauch

-Robert Andrew Wauch (1786, Edinburgh, Scotland – 1866), Wauch emigrated to Australia in 1836, at the age of 50, where the town of Wauchope, New South Wales, was named after him.
+Robert Andrew Wauch (1787, Great Yarmouth, Norfolk, England – 1866), Wauch emigrated to Australia in 1836, at the age of 49, and purchased land west of Port Macquarie, from the Crown.
+He received a £200 from the British Government which he used in the purchase of his land.

-Robert Wauch is sometimes referred to as Robert Wauchope.
-The confusion occurred because of a family dispute.
-When his paternal grandfather died, his heirs disputed the division of the family estate in Edinburgh, ending in a legal battle.
-After the court case, Robert Wauchope, Robert Wauch's father, dropped the "ope" from his name and retired to his property named Foxall.
+Captain Wauch's family were in the Quodquen area near Glasqow in the 1600s, a branch of the family settled at Kirknewton and called their property Easter Newtown.
+In 1807 Robert Wauch, the Captain's father sold the property and purchased Foxhall near Edinburgh.
+This property passed to Captain Robert Andrew Wauch on the death of his father in 1817.

 Like his father, Wauch joined the armed services.
-He retired from service in the 28th Regiment of Foot in 1836 and sailed to Sydney, Australia, with his wife and three children.
+He retired from service in the 48th Regiment of Foot in 1836 and sailed to Sydney, Australia, with his wife and three children.
 They settled on a 2297 acre property at King Creek in the Hastings Valley.
-In the next four years, he added 1168 acre to his property and built Wauch House.
+In the next four years, he added 1168 acre to his property which he called Wauchope, a play on Wauch's Hope, hope of a better future.